com-480-data-visualization/OutOfTouch/README.md

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+In this project, we want to show how the pandemic influences human behavior in terms of 2 public means of transport, taxis, and bikes, in a big metropole such as New York City (NYC).
+From different perspectives, we present human patterns in terms of using taxis or bikes.
+Analyzing datasets related to taxis, public bikes, and bike accidents over different periods (pre-pandemic, pandemic, and post-pandemic) can provide insights into the pandemic's impact on transportation patterns, urban mobility, and road safety.
+Thus, we split our motivation part into 2 main directions:

+1.**Transportation Behavior Changes**: we explore how transportation behavior changed during different phases of the pandemic by analyzing trends in taxi usage, public bike rentals, and bike accidents to identify shifts in commuting patterns, travel distances, and popular routes.
+Furthermore, we want to visualize how mobility patterns evolved over time.
+Thus, we focus on a spatial analysis (the most frequent regions and where people are going) and a timeline analysis (when people prefer to use taxis or bikes).
+Our target audience is sociologists who want to know the impact of the pandemic on human behavior.
+Moreover, perhaps the mayor of NYC is interested in this aspect since he can implement new city traffic measurements (extend the public bike network if people prefer to use bikes instead of taxies)

+2.**Impact on Road Safety**: we analyze trends in bike accidents during the pre-pandemic, pandemic, and post-pandemic periods and verify if there are any correlations between changes in transportation behavior and the frequency of bike accidents.
+Moreover, we check if there are hotspots with many taxi and bike routes and bike accidents.
+This analysis can help policymakers implement targeted road safety measures and help police implement new transport flow to avoid those incidents.
+Additionally, any citizen of NYC might be interested in visualizing this aspect to prevent those hotspots and specific routing times.

 ### Exploratory Data Analysis